Rodiyyaht/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 Task 9: It is a function that inserts a new node at a given position.

 Task 10: It is a function that deletes the node at index index of a listint_t linked list.

+Task 11: It is a function that reverses a listint_t linked list.

+Task 12: It is a function that prints a listint_t linked list.

+Task 13: It is a function that frees a listint_t list.

+Task 14: It is a function that finds the loop in a linked list.